Khalid-24/Project1_SAD_20252026/README.md

 | **Member 4** | UML Diagrams & Interface Design |
 | **Member 5** | Testing, Validation & Report Compilation |

----
-- "Sign in" accepts any credentials by design, since there's no backend authentication to check against.
-- If you want to reset all the demo data back to its original state, open your browser's DevTools console on any page and run:
+  open your browser's DevTools console on any page and run:
   `localStorage.clear()`, then refresh.